hpe-storage/python-hpedockerplugin/docs/manual-install.md

 ## Manual Deployment Steps

+Manual deployment is currently only supported with the v1.0.0 version of the plugin.
+Using these steps with versions starting at v1.1.0 is NOT supported.

 NOTE: If you run the Container based deployment steps you do NOT need to run through the manual deployment steps below.

 #### Install and upgrade needed packages